 Andrew Johnson wasn’t so lucky.
 Johnson, who rose from vice president to president following the assassination of Abraham Lincoln, was impeached in March, 1868, over his decision to dismiss Secretary of War Edwin M. Stanton.

-Congress argued that Stanton’s termination violated the Tenure of Office Act, which had been voted into law the year before and prohibited the president from removing officials confirmed by the Senate without the legislative body’s approval.
+Congress argued that Stanton’s termination was an impeachable offense that violated the Tenure of Office Act, which had been voted into law the year before and prohibited the president from removing officials confirmed by the Senate without the legislative body’s approval.

 On May 26, 1868, the impeachment trial in the Senate ended with Johnson’s opponents failing to get sufficient votes to remove him from office, and he finished the rest of his term.

-All of these former commanders-in-chief had articles of impeachment filed against them in the House of Representatives; however, none of them were actually impeached, meaning those articles of impeachment failed to garner the necessary votes to move them to the Senate for a hearing.
+All of these former commanders-in-chief had articles of impeachment filed against them in the House of Representatives.
+None of them were actually impeached, meaning those articles of impeachment failed to garner the necessary votes to move them to the Senate for a hearing.

 President Richard M. Nixon faced impeachment over his involvement in the Watergate scandal and its fallout.
 In fact, the House of Representatives approved three articles of impeachment against Nixon, making him the second U.S. president (after Johnson) to face a potential hearing before the Senate.